Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Michigan Stats and Trends

-- The Wolverines have covered the spread twice this season when favored by 20 points or more (in three chances).
+- The Wolverines have been favored by 20.5 points or more three times this season and have covered the spread in two of them.

-- Michigan's games this year have gone over the point total four times in eight opportunities (50%).
+- Michigan's games this year have hit the over on four of eight set point totals (50%).

-- When Michigan scores more than 31.6 points, it is 5-1 against the spread and 5-1 overall.
+- When Michigan records more than 31.6 points, it is 5-1 against the spread and 5-1 overall.

-- When Michigan piles up over 379.5 yards, the team is 5-1 against the spread and 5-1 overall.
+- Michigan is 5-1 against the spread and 5-1 overall when the team amasses more than 379.5 yards.

 - The Wolverines have turned the ball over six times this season, two fewer than the Hoosiers have forced (8).